deningsr/MLB-Pitch-Data/README.md

 * The project will utilize MLB pitch and game data between 2015-2018 in the form of four csv files from Kaggle.com

 * The most usable case for this data would be analytic tables to provide scouts and baseball enthusiasts with pitch-level data.
 They can run queries to determine which pitchers throw which pitches and and which batters are most successful.

+## Exploring and Accessing the Data

+* All datasets required some EDA prior to being used in the project.
+This included applying functions to several rows to clarify values.

 ## Data Sources